cleolibrary/CLEO5/README.md

 Proper CLEO installation can be verified by existence of new text displayed in the bottom-left corner of game's main menu.
 CLEO library itself does not extend/modify gameplay from end user perspective, there is no such thing as "CLEO menu".
-New features are provided by user made scripts (called CLEO mods).
+New features are provided by user made scripts (see CLEO Scripts).

 ## CLEO Scripts